Jaip-Coding/NONE-Ask/README.md

 ?
 (Ask, None-Ask) is a NONE dialect that allows the user to input numbers and strings and calculate basic expressions

 ## Name
-The name "?"
-Or "Ask" refers to the command "?" ("Ask"), with which the user's input can be accessed in "Ask".
+The name "?" or "Ask" refers to the command "?" ("Ask"), with which the user's input can be accessed in "Ask".

 ## Syntax
 The syntax is the same as in NONE, only that there are some additional commands.